biotite-dev/hydride/doc/intro.rst

 All command line parameters and their usage is listed in depth in :ref:`cli`.

-Often structure file miss proper formal charges values for each atom, leading to false additions of hydrogen atoms, for example protonated carboy groups.
+Often structure files miss proper formal charge values for each atom, leading to false additions of hydrogen atoms, for example protonated carboxy groups.
 This problem can be mitigated at least for amino acids by recalculating formal charges at a given pH value.